ramensoftware/windows-11-file-explorer-styling-guide/Themes/LiquidGlass/README.md

 > [!NOTE] Make sure to change the "AccentBlurBehind color blend" setting to "cccccccc" if you are using this with Light themes

-The theme styles can also be imported manually.
-To do that, follow these steps:
+To import the mod settings, follow these steps:

 * Open the Translucent Windows mod in Windhawk.
 * Go to the "Advanced" tab.